Government, Curriculum and Other Reports

 Department of Education and Early Childhood Development & Victorian Curriculum Assessment Authority.
 (2011).
 Victorian early years learning and development framework: For all children from birth to eight years.

-Format for reference list (retrieved online)
+Reference list template (retrieved online)

-Author, A. A. (Year).
+Organisation OR Author, A. A. (Year).
 Title of work.
 Publisher name.
 URL

 Reference list example (retrieved online)